-5. You will come back with a renewed energy and actually might crave the structure that you were so desperate to escape – After my trip I came back re-energised and enthusiastic, not only about businesses I wanted to start or get involved in, but also on re-entering the corporate world.
+…And actually might crave the structure that you were so desperate to escape.
+After my trip I came back re-energised and enthusiastic, not only about businesses I wanted to start or get involved in, but also on re-entering the corporate world.
 Having such a long time off allowed me to see the merits of the corporate structure and although it may not be where I remain long term I certainly think for some having a break will make you appreciate what your job can give you, friendships, purpose and of course funding for your travels!

 6. YOU WILL NEVER REGRET THE DECISION

 To sum it up in a quote from Mark Twain ”Twenty years from now you will be more disappointed by the things you didn’t do than by the ones you did do.
 So throw off the bow lines, sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.”